SonomaDeepThought/ssu_geosciences/README.md

   ratio_train: since we do not break our images into train/dev/test sets we must do that dynamically.
 This is the % of
                our images that we want to use in our training set. ratio_dev is derived from ratio_train and ratio_test

-  ratio_test: this is the percent of our images that we will use to test upon.
+  ratio_test: --CURRENTLY UNUSED-- this is the percent of our images that we will use to test upon.

+  image_directory: the directory that our images to binary classify our stored in.
+Our images must be stored in their own
+                   subdirectories.
+I.e. images/with and images/without.
+Only 2 directorie will be considered when the program is ran.
+  output_directory: This directory will store the output of our model.
+Every time the model is ran the results will be
+                     stored in output_directory/model_name/%.txt where % is the accuracy percent

+  optimizer: An optimizer is one of the two arguments required for compiling a Keras model.
+There are a few keras optimizer
+             options that are all listed in the config.py just above the optimizer definition.
   ```